On the Equivalence Principle and a Unified Description of Gravitation and Electromagnetism: The Line Element for a Spherically Symmetric Distribution of Matter and Charge

-When $Q=0$, eq.(30) reduces correctly to the Schwarzschild solution \cite{schw}.
-When $Q\neq 0$, eq.(30) replaces the Reissner-Nordstr{\o}m solution \cite{rei, nord} of eq.(29), which we believe does not describe the actual physics correctly.
-Note also that the trajectory of a charged particle moving in superimposed gravitational and electromagnetic fields is not described, in our scheme, by the equation
+When $Q=0$, or $q=0$ (but $m\ne 0$) Eq. (\ref{eqn:newmetric}) reduces correctly to the Schwarzschild solution \footnote{For neutral massless particles like photons it might so happen that $q/m=1$.} \cite{schw}.
+When $Q\neq 0$, and $q\ne 0$, Eq. (\ref{eqn:newmetric}) replaces the Reissner-Nordstr\"om solution \cite{rei,nord} of Eq. (\ref{eqn:empty-charge}) which we believe does not describe the actual physics correctly.
+It is given by\footnote{It should be noted, however, that the Reissner-Nordstr\"om solution is for a neutral test particle.
+The trajectory of a charged test particle in this case is given by Eq. (\ref{eqn:geo-G-EM}).}

-where $F^{\mu\alpha}$ is the electromagnetic field strength tensor.
-The correct equation for the trajectory of such a particle is the geodesic equation (3) in which, contrary to Einstein's GR, the coefficients $\Gamma^{\mu}_{\alpha\beta}$ get direct contribution from the electromagnetic field.
-In Einstein's GR, in the absence of gravity or in the presence of gravity but locally, the equation of motion of a charged test particle in an electromagnetic field, due to the vanishing of the $\Gamma^{\mu}_{\alpha\beta}$, is the special relativistic equation

-In our scheme, the equation of motion of a charged particle in such a case is still the geodesic equation (3).
-But now the coefficients $\Gamma^{\mu}_{\alpha\beta}$ get contribution from the electromagnetic field only.
-Hence, in our scheme eq.(32) is not exact but approximate.

-Physics is an experimental science.
-It is incumbent on a new theory that possesses unorthodox predictions that it be confronted with experiment.
-The predictions of our scheme can indeed be tested by rather simple experiments.
-In our accompanying work we propose three experiments one of which is extremely easy and decisive \cite{ozer}.

-In conclusion, it seems to be a strong possibility that gravitation and electromagnetism have a very simple unified description.
-The impossibility of describing the motion of charged particles with different charge-to-mass ratios in an electromagnetic field by a single geometry leads us to consider classes of geometries corresponding to different charge-to-mass ratios.
-The main assumption to achieve this description is that the metric tensor describes the dynamical actions of the gravitational and electromagnetic fields, but not of the gravitational field alone.
-The necessity of immediate experimental confrontation cannot be overemphasized. {\bf Acknowledgements} We are grateful to Prof. Mahjoob O. Taha for invaluable discussions.